YvoysePierre/Ralph_CSTextingBot/README.md

 ## Server
 The file `/server.js` is the main entry point for the chat bot.
 Run this to start the bot.

-## Special Bot Commands
+The server provides an web hook endpoint for the Twilio API to connect to at `/sms`.
+This contains the main logic for the bot.

-`!reset` - Resets your user state (not the global state) `!state` - Responds with the global state in JSON format `!skip`  - Skips the inital questions
+The server also provides the admin API endpoints.

 ## Admin API Commands
-Since the bot is essentially just a web server, I have created a simple API that allows the admin to control the bot and retrive info about the bot.
+Since the bot is essentially just a web server, I have created a simple API that allows the admin to control the bot and retrieve info about the bot.

-To this API is available at `<ip_adress>:<port>/<endpoint_name>`.
+To this API is available at `<ip_address>:<port>/<endpoint_name>`.

 The currently available endpoints are: